Shock Trauma Air Rescue Service

 About Shock Trauma Air Rescue Service:

-Shock Trauma Air Rescue Service's Helicopter Air Ambulance operates from 3 bases in Alberta (Calgary, Edmonton and Grande Prairie), 2 in Saskatchewan (Regina and Saskatoon) and 1 in Manitoba (Winnipeg).
+Shock Trauma Air Rescue Service’s Helicopter Air Ambulance operates from 3 bases in Alberta (Calgary, Edmonton and Grande Prairie), 2 in Saskatchewan (Regina and Saskatoon) and 1 in Manitoba (Winnipeg).
 Its traditional fleet comprised of 8 Airbus Helicopters (BK117).
-In 2012, 3 Agusta Westlands (AW139) have allowed STARS to expand its geographic range to locations such as Medicine Hat, Cold Lake, and Hinton.
-In F2015, STARS flew 1,046 missions in Saskatchewan, 1,839 missions in Alberta, and 199 missions in Manitoba.
-STARS reports that the majority of its missions respond to medical emergencies (52%), with the remainder responding to vehicle collisions (16%), trauma (13%), recreational activities (10%), industrial/workplace incidents (7%) and agriculture related incidents (2%).
-STARS reports that its aviation operations make up 51% of its program spending, its clinical operations make up 30% of its program spending, and its base operations make up 13% of its program spending.
+In 2012, 3 Agusta Westland (AW139) have allowed STARS to expand its geographic range to locations such as Medicine Hat, Cold Lake, and Hinton.

-Shock Trauma Air Rescue Service's Emergency Link Centre (making up 6% of its program spending) is a 24-hour emergency medical communications centre that helps emergency service providers care for critically ill and injured patients.
-It also oversees STARS's helicopter missions, coordinating transport and care, and providing on-line medical consultations.
-In F2015, the Emergency Link Centre responded to an average of 70 requests daily.
-It also monitored 65,000 workers on industry sites.
+Shock Trauma Air Rescue Service’s Emergency Link Centre is a 24-hour emergency medical communications centre that helps emergency service providers care for critically ill and injured patients.
+In F2016, this program was 7% of program spending.
+This centre oversees STARS’s helicopter missions, coordinating transport and care, and providing on-line medical consultations.
+In F2016, the Emergency Link Centre responded to an average of 85 requests daily.
+It also monitored 4,200 industry sites to ensure worker safety.

 STARS reports that the economic benefit of helicopter ambulance missions are 6 times higher than its costs.